nifty10m/yangying/README.md

 ## Release Notes

+### 1.20 Update spock and change comparison

+Failed comparisons are now handled as exceptions to get a better log message Spock prefered version is now 1.3 to support JDK 11

 ### 1.13 Fix a problem when excluding types in Json

 Fixes a bug where types where not excluded although this feature was documented